JVidalN/jvnComponents/README.md

 3. **jvnDualList**

-	Directive based on/inspired by this [Dual List][DualList]
+	Directive based on/inspired by this [Dual List][DualList].

 4. **jvnInputFile**

-	Directive based on/inspired by this [Angular Material File Input][AngularMaterialFileInput]
+	Directive based on/inspired by this [Angular Material File Input][AngularMaterialFileInput].

 5. **jvnLoader**

-	Directive based on/inspired by the idea of ​​how to use my [friend][tcs]
+	Directive based on/inspired by the idea of ​​how to use my [friend][tcs].

 6. **jvnMenu**